coactum/moodle-mod_margic/README.md

 The plugin also incorporates JavaScript Code from the Hypothesis project (https://github.com/hypothesis/client) which is released under the 2-Clause BSD License (https://opensource.org/licenses/BSD-2-Clause), sometimes referred to as the "Simplified BSD License".

-It also uses JavaScript Code form the approx-string-match-js project (https://github.com/robertknight/approx-string-match-js) from Robert Knight wich is released under the MIT License (https://opensource.org/licenses/MIT).
+It also uses JavaScript Code form the approx-string-match-js project (https://github.com/robertknight/approx-string-match-js) by Robert Knight wich is released under the MIT License (https://opensource.org/licenses/MIT).

 ## Quick installation instructions ##